seanmccleary/phpaccessors/README.md

 i.e., for a non-existant property called "age" you could define an accessor method called getAge or get_age.

-For an example, see the included test.php, which uses the Person and Employee clases.
+For an example, see the included test.php and Person.php files.